Superpixel-based Knowledge Infusion in Deep Neural Networks for Image Classification: Introduction

 \section{Introduction}

-Deep learning, especially in the task of image classification and recognition has taken centerstage, mostly due to the introduction of ILSVRC challenge\footnote{\url{https://image-net.org/challenges/LSVRC/}}.
-There have been significant architectural innovations for convolutional neural networks (CNNs).
-In the last few years, the core approach of basic convolution has been adopted to graph-structured data via the introduction of graph neural networks (GNNs)
+In the ever-burgeoning field of Deep Learning, the task of image classification and recognition has taken centre stage, chiefly after the introduction of the ILSVRC Challenge\footnote{\url{https://image-net.org/challenges/LSVRC/}}.
+There have been significant architectural innovations for Convolutional Neural Networks (CNNs).
+In the last few years, the core approach of basic convolution has been adopted to graph-structured data via the introduction of graph neural networks (GNNs), a term coined by Scarselli~\textit{et al.}~\cite{scarselli2008graph}.

-A graph is a representation of binary relations and GNNs can deal with these relational data.
+A graph is a representation of binary relations.
+GNNs can utilise this relational information during their learning.
+The learning process includes information flow using the \textsf{AGGREGATE} operation.
+GNNs can construct a graph representation useful for the supervised learning task at hand (e.g., graph classification or regression).
+These binary relations can be seen in the data instances.
+In graphs, binary relations are represented as edges.
+For instance, a graph of countries may have edges between countries that share borders; a graph of cities may have an edge between two cities if they share a bus service; a network of papers, where papers that cite each other are related.
 In the case of tasks involving images, binary relations can be easily seen at the level of `image superpixels'.
-Superpixels are a higher-order perceptual groups of pixels in an image, often conveying much more information than low-level raw pixels and sharing some common characteristics such as intensity levels.
+Superpixels are higher-order perceptual groups of pixels in an image.
+Superpixels group an image into meaningful atomic regions that can be used to replace the rigid structure of the pixel grid in images.
+They often convey much more information than low-level raw pixels and share some common characteristics such as intensity levels~\cite{ren2003learning}.

+Figure~\ref{fig:exsuperpix} shows the super-pixellated version of two raw images.
+One can observe that the superpixels share binary relations with their neighbours, resulting in a graph structure.
+Our present work treats the relational information conveyed by the superpixels as higher-order spatial information about an image and provides this information to aid in image classification tasks.
+It has been observed that incorporating (domain) knowledge can significantly enhance the performance of deep learning models~\cite{dash2021vegnn}, even in problems where the amount of available data is low~\cite{dash2021incorporating}.
+Although the higher-level spatial information encoded in the image superpixels cannot directly be called ``domain knowledge'' the neighbourhood structure represented by the connections among the superpixels does loosely convey some form of relational or domain information.
+Our intention in this work is to investigate a methodology of infusing such knowledge into a deep-learning pipeline for image classification problems.